Mission Crime Rate Trends — San Francisco

 The Mission is one of San Francisco's most culturally significant neighborhoods, with an extraordinary concentration of public murals, taquerias, and Mission San Francisco de Asís (Mission Dolores), the oldest standing building in the city.
 Today it is also a center of nightlife and restaurants along Valencia and 24th Streets, and the most visible front line of the city's gentrification debates.

-Six categories moved in the Mission this month — five as sustained structural shifts and one as a single-month below-trend signal.
-The dominant shape is a broad, multi-year pullback across property crime, with violent crime following the same direction.
-This is not a one-category story.
+Six categories moved in the Mission this April — four as sustained multi-month structural shifts, two as single-month below-trend signals.
+The overall shape is broadly downward across both violent and property crime, with no spikes and no rare-event signals in the mix.

 Vandalism